Hope of Israel Ministries (Ecclesia of YEHOVAH):

 What is called the Holy Place is explained by Luke as the area that would be occupied by armies surrounding Jerusalem.
 The Matthew Henry Commentary says it well: “Jerusalem was the holy city, Canaan the holy land, the Mt.
 Moriah, which lay about Jerusalem, for its nearness to the temple was, they thought, in a particular manner holy ground; on the country lying round about Jerusalem the Roman army was encamped, THAT WAS THE ABOMINATION THAT MADE DESOLATE” (Vol. 5, p.
 352).

 According to Yeshua, Jerusalem was destined for destruction.
 But a few days after Yeshua made these chilling pronouncements, he commissioned his disciples to wait in this very city -- to be imbued with power from heaven.
-They were to be his witnesses throughout the known world -- including Jerusalem -- where their work would start from (Acts 1:8; Luke 24:49).
+They were to be his witnesses throughout the known world where Israelites were dispersed -- including Jerusalem -- where their work would start from (Acts 1:8; Luke 24:49).
 But if the city was to be destroyed, how could the disciples witnessing there survive?
 Were they to perish along with those who rejected the Messiah and screamed “Crucify him, crucify him”?
 Or would there be a way of escape?
 According to the Bible their witness in the city of Jerusalem was to continue up to a certain point -- only until they saw a certain sign -- and then they were to flee from the city!